craigfrancis/framework/framework/0.1/doc/security/strings/sql-injection.md

 ## Database abstractions

-There are several database abstractions available, where they will try to abstract everything, so you don't have to see the SQL being generated.
+There are several types of database abstractions available which try to hide the SQL being generated.

+Often these come in the form of ORM's (object-relational mapping), which try to represent the database records as objects (can more easily be used in code).

-Which some believe is a good thing, but you really need to check every query, as they often make bad assumptions, ridiculously inefficient queries (returning too much data), and can open security holes without you realising.
+Some believe this setup is always a good thing, but you should still check every query.
+They often make bad assumptions, ridiculously inefficient queries (e.g. returning too much data), and can open security holes without you realising (e.g. [not escaping identifiers](http://www.codeyellow.nl/identifier-sqli.html)).

 Then, with the case of [CakePHP](http://book.cakephp.org/2.0/en/models/retrieving-your-data.html), you start getting code like the following: